 GTS 2e has a modern rectangular design with an edge-to-edge AMOLED display.
 GTS 2e offers a battery life of up to 7 days, keeping that similarity with the GTR 2e.
 The device vaguely resembles Fitbit Sense, a design inspired by the Apple Watch.

 This is the only watch in the list that runs on RTOS.
 This gives the device an edge over others from an optimization perspective.
 The device offers a skin temperature sensor that gives you accurate information regarding your body temperature.
 However, the watch uses a TFT display, which is a step down at its price.
 But it is worth noting the performance of the device, partly thanks to RTOS.

 It is a great deal, except for the display.
 The device comes with all the essential sensors for monitoring your health.
 The design of the watch is very similar to the Amazfit GTS2e and closely resembles the Fitbit Sense.

 All these devices work just fine when paired with a smartphone.
 They can help you lead a healthier life thanks to the inclusion of extensive workout and diet programs.
 Dedicated GPS is a plus for the Fitbit Sense, while connected GPS seems to function most of the time with the other devices in the list.

 The Fitbit Versa 3 is a device that should’ve been on this list.
 But Fitbit ships this one with varying specifications in different regions across the globe, which could confuse the user.
 The device is sold with a skin temperature sensor in some countries.
 But we highly recommend that you confirm it before you buy.

-One of the cons of Fitbit Versa 3 is that it does not measure your temperature in real-time.
-Instead, it monitors your nighty temperature and gives you a reading in the morning just as the Fitbit SpO2.
+One of the cons of the Fitbit Versa 3 is that it does not measure your temperature in real-time.
+Instead, it monitors your nighty temperature and gives you a reading in the morning, just as the Fitbit SpO2.